samsung-cnct/kraken/README.md

 ## Cutting a release

-Please speak to a member of the kraken team #kraken Slack if you need a release cut.
+Please speak to a member of the kraken team in #kraken Slack (link below) if you need a release cut.

 # Additional Resources
 Here are some additional resources you might find useful: